timescale/tobs/chart/docs/upgrades.md

 kubectl delete svc <RELEASE_NAME>-prometheus-node-exporter -n <NAMESPACE>
 ```

-To migrate data from old Prometheus instance to new Prometheus instance follow the below steps:
+To migrate data from an old Prometheus instance to a new one follow the steps below:

-Scale down the existing Prometheus replicas to 0.
-So that all the in-memory data is stored in Prometheus persistent volume.
+Scale down the existing Prometheus replicas to 0 so that all the in-memory data is stored in Prometheus persistent volume.

 ```
 kubectl scale --replicas=0 deploy/tobs-prometheus-server
 ```
 **Note**: Wait for the Prometheus pod to gracefully shut down.

-Find Persistent Volume name that is claimed by the Persistent Volume Claim:
+Find the Persistent Volume (PV) name that is claimed by the Persistent Volume Claim (PVC):

 ```
 kubectl get pvc/<RELEASE_NAME>-prometheus-server
 ```

-Patch the Persistent Volume claim reference to null.
-So that new Persistent Volume Claim created for Kube-Prometheus stack will mount to the Persistent Volume owned by the previous Prometheus pod.
+Patch the PVC reference to null so that new PVC created for the Kube-Prometheus stack will mount to the PV owned by the previous Prometheus pod.

 ```
 kubectl edit pv/<PERSISTENT_VOLUME>
 ```

-Now update the pv claim reference field to `null` i.e. `spec.claimRef: null`.
-So that new PVC will mount to this PV.
+Now update the PVC reference field to `null` i.e. `spec.claimRef: null` so that new PVC will mount to this PV.

-Create a new Persistent Volume Claim and mount its volumeName to the Persistent Volume released in the previous step:
+Create a new PVC and mount its volumeName to the PV released in the previous step:

 ```
 apiVersion: v1